Alan-Murphy91/crime-in-vancouver/README.md

 I downloaded Heroku and using the dashboard and CLI was able to create an app.
 Using the mLab addon and the git interface I was able to push all my data onto the partitioned server space which now hosts my dashboard.
 Upon constructing the app I ran into a problem whereby Shapely, the python geometry library which overlays data on the map section from a GEOJSON conversion was missing a file from the GEOS library.
-To resolve this I simply uninstalled Shapely 1.4.0 and installed v1.6.3 which contains more functionality.
+To resolve this I simply uninstalled Shapely 1.4.0 and installed v1.6.3 which is less liable for other python dependencies.
 This resolved the problem.